DeviousDevices/DDx/README.md

 Drag and drop the contense of the "00 Core" folder into the /Skyrim/Data/ folder.

-Then depending on if you have the CBBE or the UNP body installed, drag on drop the contense of either the "01 CBBE" or "01 UNP" folder into the /Skyrim/Data/ folder.
-You do not need both!
-Only the one correspending to your installed body.
+Then depending on if you have the CBBE or the UNP body installed, drag on drop the contense of either the "01 CBBE" or "01 UNP" folder into the /Skyrim/Data/ folder and say yes to merge and overwrite if prompted (You do not need both the CBBE and UNP folders!
+Only the one correspending to your installed body).

+If using UNP-TBBP body, install Core and UNP files as above, then drag and drop the contense of the "02 UNP (TBBP)" folder into your /Skyrim/Data/ folder afterwards, say yes to merge and overwrite.

 A note on the "Custom" devices: